evagabriela/pairup/README.md

 7. Start off the event by having everyone introducing themselves, then call off each level and letter so that each person finds their pair.
 8. Make sure that each pair has found a pairing station and figured out an appropriate exercise to work on in the first 15 minutes or so.
 9. Keep walking around and checking to see if anyone has questions.
-10. Put up a "Wall of Wisdom" with post-its, and encourage everyone to write up what they learnt at the end of the PairUp.
+10. Put up a "Wall of Wisdom" with post-its, and encourage everyone to write up what they learn at the end of the PairUp.

+We are welcoming ideas to improve our event.
+Please send us an email to gabriela.osu@gmail.com or tweet me at @EvaGabyZamudio